Hemsley + Hemsley's Feel Good Tips for the New Year

 6. Choose food that is as close to nature as possible

 The headlines are awash with the negative health effects of overly processed and refined foods like sugar.
 By cutting these out this year, you will see a marked difference in your health and wellbeing - as well as your taste buds, and soon develop a taste for real foods rather than craving addictive, highly processed ones.
 We love nourishing fats like coconut oil and grass fed butter, which are great for keeping energy levels steady, and nutrient dense foods like Baobab and Moringa to provide us with essential vitamins and minerals.
-We always carry a pot of organic coconut oil and sachets of our favourite superfood powders when travelling which can be easily added to meals, porridges, smoothies and water when we’re on the go.
-Moringa is like a plate of greens in a sachet and baobab is sweet and tangy like sherbet!
+We always carry a pot of organic coconut oil and our favourite superfood powders when travelling which can be easily added to meals, porridges, smoothies and water when we’re on the go.
+Moringa is like a plate of greens and baobab is sweet and tangy like sherbet!